magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 eyes see just a little bit the mind sees all the rest.
 Why is it so fast?

-=1 It’s because you are sunk in the ‘water’.
+It’s because you are sunk in the ‘water’.
 You are sunk, you think about it, fantasize about it, are stuck in it.
 It’s just like being a slave, somebody else has control over you.
 When they tell you to sit you’ve got to sit, when they tell you to walk you’ve got to walk; you can’t disobey them because you’re their slave.
 Being enslaved by the senses is the same.
 No matter how hard you try you can’t seem to shake it off.
 And if you expect others to do it for you, you really get into trouble.
 You must shake it off for yourself.

 Therefore, the Buddha left the practice of Dhamma, the transcendence of suffering, up to us.
-Take for example.
+Take Nibbāna for example.
 The Buddha was thoroughly enlightened, so why didn’t he describe Nibbāna in detail?
 Why did he only say that we should practise and find out for ourselves?
 Why is that?
 Shouldn’t he have explained what Nibbāna is like?